-City of Horseshoe Bay Elections (see below for 2018 Election dates/polling locations)
+City of Horseshoe Bay Elections (click HERE for 2019 Election dates/polling locations)

 General Elections for the City of Horseshoe Bay are held in November each year.
 Mayor and two Council Member seats are elected in odd years, and three Council Member seats are elected in even years.
 Texas Election laws limit the role of the City and the City Secretary’s Office to providing legal notices related to the Election and accepting and filing the candidate application with the applicable County Elections Administrator.
-Questions regarding election laws and procedures, including how to run for office, are to be directed to the Secretary of State at 512-463-5650 or you may visit their website at www.sos.state.tx.us/elections.
-Questions regarding financial and other reporting procedures and contributions or expenditures related to elections are to be directed to the Texas Ethics Commission at 512-463-5800 or you may visit their website at https://www.ethics.state.tx.us/.
+Questions regarding election laws and procedures, including how to run for office, are to be directed to the Secretary of State at 512-463-5650 or you may visit their website at www.sos.state.tx.us.
+Questions regarding campaign finances, reporting procedures, and contributions or expenditures related to elections are to be directed to the Texas Ethics Commission at 512-463-5800 or you may visit their website at www.ethics.state.tx.us.
 The City of Horseshoe Bay follows the Texas Election Code laws for elections, with the specific qualifications for candidates as listed below.

-The first day to file for a place on the ballot for the November 6, 2018 General Election was July 23, 2018.
-The last day to file for a place on the ballot for the November 6, 2018 General Election was August 20, 2018 at 5:00pm.
+The first day to file for a place on the ballot for the November 5, 2019 General Election is July 22, 2019.
+The last day to file for a place on the ballot for the November 5, 2019 General Election is August 19, 2019 at 5:00pm.

 If you are interested in running for City Council, please visit the Texas Secretary of State's website for: information on how to run for office, deadlines, an application for a place on the ballot and all other required forms, legal requirements, financial reporting regulations, and other election information.
 You may also find this brochure from the Texas Municipal League called A Guide to Becoming a City Official, a useful resource.